dxc-technology/halstack-style-guide/guidelines/components/file-input/README.md

 ### Do's

-* Provide a meaninful label and helper text in order to help the user understand the files expected
+* Provide a meaningful label and helper text to help the user understand the files expected
 * When displaying errors, provide feedback about the type of error using the error message
-* When the file-input process fails, provide useful information instead of showing an error message using technical or undetermined information (i.e '0x94 ERROR_PATH_BUSY')
+* When the file-input process fails, provide useful information instead of showing an error message using technical or undetermined information (e.g. '0x94 ERROR_PATH_BUSY')

 ### Don'ts